 "City incorporation" means the creation of a second class, first class, or home rule city government to provide services and facilities at the community level.
-Distinctions among the three types of cities are addressed in Local Government in Alaska.
+Distinctions among the three types of cities are addressed in the publication Local Government in Alaska and the previous LOGON section, Municipal Government Structure in Alaska.

 Incorporation requires a big commitment of time and other resources.
 Before any decision is made to begin work on incorporation, a lot of thought should be given to the need for a city government and the process involved, particularly if the community is within an organized borough.
 This chapter provides an overview of basic information about city incorporation.
 Incorporation is a complex matter that cannot be covered completely in this brief overview.
 This overview does, however, provide information and links to applicable law, additional publications, and staff available to provide assistance on incorporation.

-Local Boundary Commission (LBC) staff within the Department of Community and Economic Development (Commerce) are available to provide technical assistance.
+Local Boundary Commission (LBC) staff within the Division of Community and Regional Affaris are available to provide technical assistance.

 What options are available for city incorporation?

 There are three types of city government in Alaska (second class, first class, and home rule).
 Each class of city government has broad powers (AS 29.35) and every city also has certain general obligations (e.g., annual audits or financial reports, regular elections, codification of ordinances, regular meetings of the city council, etc.)